Polychlorinated Biphenyls (PCBs)

 - May decrease fertility.

-- May increase cancer risk.
+- Can increase cancer risk.

 Possible ways to reduce exposure to PCBs